Bu Zhi: Governorship of Jiao Province

 In 210, Sun Quan appointed Bu Zhi as the Administrator (太守) of Poyang Commandery (鄱陽郡; around present-day Poyang County, Jiangxi).
 Within the same year, however, he promoted Bu Zhi to Inspector (刺史) of Jiao Province.
 Bu Zhi was also concurrently appointed General of the Household of Martial Establishment (立武中郎將) and put in charge of a military unit comprising over 1,000 elite archers for his mission to Jiao Province.

 Since the time of Emperor Ling (r.
 168–189), Jiao Province, being a remote province in the south, had posed serious problems for the Han central government.
 The locals, unwilling to submit to Han rule, had caused much trouble for their Han-appointed governors – two governors, Zhu Fu (朱符) and Zhang Jin (張津), were killed while in office.

 In the following year, Sun Quan granted Bu Zhi greater authority and promoted him to General of the Household Who Attacks the South (征南中郎將).
-When Bu Zhi arrived in Jiao Province, Wu Ju, a commandery administrator in the province, pretended to cooperate with him while harbouring ill intentions.
+When Bu Zhi arrived in Jiao Province, Wu Ju (吴巨), a commandery administrator in the province, pretended to cooperate with him while harbouring ill intentions.
 Bu Zhi lured Wu Ju into a trap and executed him.
 His actions shocked the other elites in Jiao Province including the minor warlord Shi Xie, who led his followers to submit to Bu Zhi and pledge allegiance to Sun Quan.
 The whole of Jiao Province thus came under Sun Quan's control, with Bu Zhi as the governor.

 Sometime in the 210s, Yong Kai (雍闓), a tribal chief in Yi Province (covering present-day Sichuan and Chongqing), killed Zheng Ang (正昂), a commandery administrator appointed by the warlord Liu Bei.
 Yong Kai contacted Shi Xie and asked to defect to Sun Quan's side.
 Shi Xie relayed the message to Bu Zhi, who sent an emissary to meet Yong Kai and accept his allegiance.
 In recognition of Bu Zhi's achievements, Sun Quan appointed him as General Who Pacifies the Rong (平戎將軍) and enfeoffed him as the Marquis of Guangxin (廣信侯).